Going through a spiritual awakening is one of the most confusing, lonely, alienating, but also supremely beautiful experiences in life.

 22. You start to love unconditionally

-As the barriers of the ego breakdown, you begin to love other people without expectations or conditions.
+As the barriers of the ego breakdown, you begin to love other people without expectations or conditions (this includes self-love).
 You lose interest in drama, conflict, and anything that perpetuates hatred.

 23. You see that we are all One